 When it comes to statement distribution and information management, Title II of HIPAA is overwhelmingly the most relevant part of the bill.
 Some of the key rules found in this section include:

-• Right to Access to PHI: the bill also goes on to state that not only must PHI remain (relatively) private, but all citizens also have the right to view their own PHI.
-Consequently helps make it easier for individuals to change providers and test the open market.
+- Right to Access to PHI: The bill also states that not only must PHI remain (relatively) private, but all citizens have the right to view their own PHI.
+Consequently, it helps make it easier for individuals to change providers and test the open market.

-• Security Rules: in addition to encouraging security by introducing fines, the security portion of Title II also establishes some basic security standards.
-Both electronic and paper forms of communication are discussed in this portion, meaning that almost all financial or health information will be affected in some way.
+- Security Rules: In addition to encouraging security by introducing fines, the security portion of Title II also establishes some basic security standards.
+This portion discusses electronic and paper communication forms, meaning that almost all financial or health information will be affected in some way.

-Following the introduction of these regulations, many companies in the healthcare industry had to move quickly in order to protect themselves from future litigation.
+Following the introduction of these regulations, many healthcare industry companies had to move quickly to protect themselves from future litigation.
 Since the rules first began being enforced in 2003, more than 20,000 cases have resulted in either the use or threat of fines (some companies were allowed to make changes before being fined).

 Why Is It Important for Businesses To Have Secure Patient Statement Printing Practices?

 HIPAA privacy rules are serious, and it’s crucial that healthcare organizations follow them to the letter.
-The enforcement of these regulations is by no means an empty threat, nor is it a threat that is solely being leveraged against Fortune 500 healthcare companies.
-In fact, in 2012, a small organization known as the Hospice of North Idaho was fined $50,000 for its lack of information safeguards and its improper risk analysis practices.
+The enforcement of these regulations is by no means an empty threat, nor a threat solely being leveraged against Fortune 500 healthcare companies.
+In fact, in 2012, a small organization, the Hospice of North Idaho, was fined $50,000 for its lack of information safeguards and improper risk analysis practices.
 In this instance, the health information of 441 patients was stolen electronically.
-Since then, many other small businesses have also been prosecuted—some of these companies even ended up going out of business as a result.
+Since then, many other small businesses have also been prosecuted — some of these companies even went out of business.

 Following HIPAA regulations is morally right and lawful.
-Additionally, following HIPAA mailing guidelines and other related regulations will benefit a healthcare business’ bottom line.
+Additionally, following HIPAA mailing guidelines and other related regulations will ensure HIPAA-compliant mailing, which will benefit a healthcare business’ bottom line.
 The cost of losing patient information will far outweigh the benefits (if any) of keeping this information at risk.

 How Can My Business Maintain HIPAA Compliance?

-Now that you understand the impact and importance of HIPAA regulations and HIPAA printer security, you are probably wondering what implications these regulations may have for your business.
-If your business is heavily involved in the healthcare industry, it will be well worth making an investment in assuring HIPAA compliance in all communications.
+Now that you understand the impact and importance of HIPAA regulations and HIPAA printer security, you may be wondering what implications these regulations may have for your business.
+If your business is heavily involved in the healthcare industry, it will be well worth investing in assuring HIPAA compliance in all communications.

-In order to protect your business from the risks of failed HIPAA compliance, your business should hire a patient printing and mailing company that has an emphasis on HIPAA compliance.
+To protect your business from the risks of failed HIPAA compliance, you should hire a patient printing and mailing company that emphasizes HIPAA compliance.
 These companies are familiar with all of the protocols, reporting requirements, and information delivery requirements that HIPAA demands.

-By hiring a statement printing and mailing partner that is HIPAA compliant, your business can protect itself from lawsuits and penalties and also improve its communication network as a whole.
+By hiring a statement printing and mailing partner that is HIPAA compliant, your business can ensure secure mailing services, protect itself from lawsuits and penalties, and improve its communication network.
 Paying a firm $10,000 per year to manage these tasks will be worth it, considering the hundreds of thousands — even millions — of dollars your company may have to pay out in a lawsuit.
 Though you will need to do plenty of research before making any firm outsourcing commitments, it will be worth it.

 Secure and Compliant Patient Statement Services